microsoft/InnerEye-DeepLearning/docs/building_models.md

 `ImageTransformationPipeline` takes three arguments for its constructor:
- * `transforms`: a list of image transforms, in particular you can feed in standard [torchvision transforms](https://pytorch.org/vision/0.8/transforms.html) or any other transforms as long as they support an input [..., C, H, W] (where ... is an arbitrary number of leading dimensions, this is the standard for torchvision transforms.).
+ * `transforms`: a list of image transforms, in particular you can feed in standard [torchvision transforms](https://pytorch.org/vision/0.8/transforms.html) or any other transforms as long as they support an input `[Z, C, H, W]` (where Z is the 3rd dimension (1 for 2D images), C number of channels, H and W the height and width of each 2D slide - this is supported for standard torchvision transforms.).
+You can also define your own transforms as long as they expect such a `[Z, C, H, W]` input.
+You can find some examples of custom transforms class in `InnerEye/ML/augmentation/image_transforms.py`.
 * `apply_transform_to_segmentation_maps`: If True, the pipeline will be applied to the segmentations field of the scalar item, else it will be applied to the images.
 * `use_different_transformation_per_channel`: if True, apply a different version of the augmentation pipeline